dubzzz/fast-check/website/docs/introduction/getting-started.md

 ```

 :::info Integration with test runners
 fast-check is agnostic of the test runner you rely on.
 It works with any test runner without needing any specific change.
-More details on [Usage with other test runners](/link-missing).
 :::

 ## Simple property